 Insider Tip: There’s a 6-km-long sled track, starting at Geisleralm and ending in Ranui in Vilnöss valley.
 You can rent slays directly at the hut.

-Location: Gschnagenhardt Alm (Malga Casnago) is located in Puez-Odle Nature Park at an elevation of 2006 meters.
+Location: Gschnagenhardt Alm (Malga Casnago) is located a few meters from the Puez-Odle Nature Park boundary at an elevation of 2006 meters.
 Starting at the Zannes Car Park, hike along trail 6 and 35, or trail 36 (via Dusler Alm) to get to this Alm.

 Summer Opening Times: End of May until the end of October.